cgsecurity/testdisk_documentation/compilation_env.rst

 Compilation environment
 ***********************
-testdisk uses several libraries if available:
+TestDisk uses several libraries if available:

  * libncurses - Required, TestDisk and PhotoRec use a text user interface, Ncurses library and development files must be available.
  * Ext2fs library - Optional, used by TestDisk to list files from ext2/ext3/ext4 partition and by PhotoRec to be able to carve the free space from an ext2/ext3 partition instead of the whole partition